How to Store Salt Long-Term & 7 Rational Reasons You Should

 2. Salt Has Many Health Benefits

 Salt is also good for your health.
 It can help regulate blood pressure, improve circulation, and prevent muscle cramps.
-In addition, salt can be used as a natural laxative and can help relieve congestion.
-Note that too much salt can be harmful, so before you change your salt intake to any degree, check with your health professional for guidance.
+In addition, salt can be used as a natural laxative and help relieve congestion.
+Too much salt can be harmful, so before you change your salt intake to any degree, check with your health professional for guidance.

 3. An Essential Survival Item

 Salt is an essential item for survival.
-In the event of a power outage or other emergency, salt can be used to purify water.
+Salt can purify water during a power outage or other emergency.
 It can also be used to preserve food.
+How To Purify Water With Salt

 4. Food Preservation